Atlantic Coastal Plain Flora

 Here's what you need to know about this unique and special group of plants:

-- There are 95 ACPF species in NS.
-Learn more about them by checking out this ACPF Identification and Information Guide!
+- There are over 90 ACPF species in NS.
+Learn more about them by checking out the ACPF Identification and Information Guide!

 - More than one-third of these plants occur no where else in Canada!
 Southwest Nova Scotia is a very special place.